Mjz86/c_colon/mcc.md

 3. GOT being writable during the execution of the program is a security  problem because of being able to change the common functions to do something malicious( glaring attack surface).

-4. we do not want the overhrad of the procedural lookup table by default.
+4. we do not want the overhead of the procedural lookup table by default.